Cbpatsisp

 Former Minister for Indigenous Australians, Hon Ken Wyatt announced $1 million towards an Aboriginal and Torres Strait Islander Lived Experience Centre within Black Dog Institute.
 This is to provide a national representative voice for Indigenous people with lived experience of suicide.

-- National Aboriginal and Torres Strait Islander Suicide Prevention Strategy
+Aboriginal and Torres Strait Islander suicide prevention centres

-- Manual of Resources for Aboriginal and Torres Strait Islander Suicide Prevention
+National Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention (CBATSISP)